Best Overall: Odyssey White Hot Pro 2

 There are several differences worth noting before purchasing a blade or mallet putter.

-A mallet putter offers a larger head, more weight, and works well with straight-back, straight-forward putting strokes.
-Typically, mallet putters offer better perimeter weighting and balance across the entire face.
+A mallet putter offers a larger head, more weight, and works well with straight-back, straight-through or slight-arc putting strokes.
+Typically, mallet putters offer high Moment of Inertia and great forgiveness across the entire face.

 A blade putter works best with an arcing stroke that goes from the inside on the backswing back to the square position at impact.
 A blade-style putter also offer a lightweight alternative to the mallet for a freer stroke that helps with distance control.

 Questions & Answers

 When should I change my putter or buy a new one?

 The main question that golfers need to ask themselves when attempting to decide if they should change their putter is if they still have confidence in their flatstick.